prgr4m/patron/docs/projects.rst

     patron project -d server NameOfProject

 The project layout is fairly standard within the flask community but I tried not to make any assumptions (ex: everybody uses bootstrap).

+**REVISIT THIS WHEN DONE WITH THE OVERALL DOCUMENTATION**

 If you prefer to make any changes or would like to use another scaffold, you should look under the 'templates/base' subdirectory that is generated in the patron user directory.

-Creating Tasks
+Creating tasks
 --------------
 Tasks are things done outside of your flask application.
 There are several tools that exist in the python community (paver comes to mind) but I have